Department website: https://socialwork.ua.edu/academics/dsw/

 Admissions

-Admission to the DSW Program is determined by a committee of faculty members within the School of Social Work, who will assess the entire composite of information gained from a variety of sources.
+Admission to the DSW Program is determined by a committee of faculty members from within the School of Social Work, who will assess the entire composite of information gained from a variety of sources.
 Each applicant must meet the following criteria and/or provide in their application:

 - An MSW degree from a CSWE-accredited institution (there are no exceptions to this requirement).